-This is an easy but often overlooked task.
+This is an easy but often-overlooked task.
 Are you feeling guilty about those rusty, neglected hand tools?
-Ideally a quick wipe after each use will keep quality tools in good shape for a lifetime.
+Ideally, a quick wipe after each use will keep quality tools in good shape for a lifetime.
 This saves money and means less consumerism.

 Regularly sharpen your secateurs.
 A little steel wool rubbed on any rust should help clean it off.
 Rub oil onto metal tools with a soft cloth to keep them well lubricated.
 Use warm soapy water to clean your tools, buckets, stakes and pots.
 Store them in a dry spot out of the weather.

-Good hygiene in the garden tool department also prevents accidental transfer of pathogens to your plants, pots and garden beds.
+Good hygiene in the garden tool department also prevents the accidental transfer of pathogens to your plants, pots and garden beds.
 A healthy reason to put this goal on your list!